-"Evening and morning and at noon I will pray, and cry aloud, and He shall hear my voice" (Ps.
-55:17, NKJV).
+"Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice" (Ps.
+55:17).
 Have you taken each child before the Lord in prayer today?
 Have you asked God to give you a sensitive spirit and the right words to say to each child in your classroom?
 How can you demonstrate to your students that prayer is important in your life?
 Remember: the same God Who heard Hannah's heartfelt prayer for a son still hears our prayers today.